 If Then the treatment is VA Compensation Counted as unearned income.
 NOTE Compensation payments made to a veteran, or the veteran's spouse or child are not based on need.
 Compensation payments made to the parents of a veteran based on service-connected death are based on need.
 Increase for dependents Excluded as income to the veteran.
 Excluded as income to the veteran and the dependent when paid directly to the veteran who is NOT living with the dependent.
-Counted as unearned income to the dependent when paid: Directly to the veteran for a dependent

-who resides in the home with the veteran; or By a separate check to the dependent (an apportionment) NOTE When the customer is the dependent, the customer must ask that the VA pay the benefit directly to him or her.
+Counted as unearned income to the dependent when paid: Directly to the veteran for a dependent who resides in the home with the veteran; or By a separate check to the dependent (an apportionment) NOTE When the customer is the dependent, the customer must ask that the VA pay the benefit directly to him or her.
+Increase for unusual medical expenses Excluded VA Pension Counted as unearned income.

-Excluded

-Counted as unearned income.
 NOTE Most VA pension payments are based on need, except for VA pension payments due to a Medal of Honor or a special act of Congress.

-Excluded

-Excluded

-Excluded

-Excluded as income to the veteran.
+VA Reduced Pension (\$90) Excluded Aid and Attendance and Housebound allowances Excluded VA Clothing allowance Excluded VA Caregivers Payments Excluded as income to the veteran.
 Counted as unearned income to the caregiver.